 Acknowledgements

 We are grateful to Roche for redacting and preparing the clinical study reports for use in this research, and for responding to queries relating to the documents.
-Roche.
+All analyses in this study were explained clearly within the protocol of which was also included as part of the initial data requests to Roche.
+Apart from providing the CSRs Roche did not have any involvement in the study.

 Figures: